 Bunting joined the South African Communist Party (SACP) in 1940 at age 20.
 In 1946 he was elected to the Johannesburg district committee of the Communist Party, and later served on the party's central committee.
 He was arrested following the 1946 African mine workers strike, but the charges against him were dropped.In June 1946 the Communist Party asked Bunting to go to Cape Town to assist Radfort, the editor of the Guardian Newspaper.
 He left for Cape Town on the day he married Sonia Isaacman.
 He became the assistant editor of the Gaurdian.
 From November 1952 to October 1953 he was a Natives' Representative in the house of Assembly for the Western Cape district.
 He succeeded Sam Kahn and like Kahn, he was expelled from the Parliament because of his SACP membership.
 He was one of the small group of party members who, in 1953, reconstituted the party underground.
 He served on the central committee of the SACP for more than 50 years.

 Later Bunting succeeded Radfort to become the chief editor of the Guardian and was involved in editing the following publications; Advance, Clarion, Peoples' World, and New Age, (all published in Cape Town - except during the 1960 State of Emergency).Bunting faced banning orders from 1952, he was detained in 1960 and placed under house arrest in 1962.
 But it was in 1963 that he was prohibited from publishing, at the time he was a writer for the newspaper The Spark.
-In July 1963 Brian and his family left for London and he served in the SACP which was headed by Dr. Yusuf Dadoo in London.
-In the 1980’s edited the African communist they returned in 1991 and in 1994 he was elected to parliament.
+In July 1963 Brian and his family went into exile in London.
+He served in the SACP which was headed by Dr. Yusuf Dadoo in London.
+In the 1980’s edited the African Communist.
+They returned in 1991 and in 1994 he was elected to parliament.